Importance for Accessibility

 Captioning and Yuja

-Rev and 3Play Media are professional captioning services contracted by the University.
+Rev is a professional captioning services contracted by the University.
 Content that needs to be human captioned can be sent to either of these services for a cost.

 To order captions, you will want to do the following: